cuongkane/blog/posts/2024/05/django_project_architecture.md

 - `alerts/views`(Application layer): Contains view modules responsible for handling HTTP requests and responses related to alerts.
 - `alerts/tasks`(Application layer): Contains Celery task modules responsible for periodic tasks related to alerts (e.g., evaluating alerts and sending notifications).

-This project architecture follows a modular approach, organizing codebase into separate components (applications) based on their functionalities (charts, alerts) and reusability (core, clients, utils).
+This project architecture follows a modular approach, organizing codebase into separate components (applications) based on their functionalities (charts, alerts) and reusability (clients, utils).

 ## Example
 Let's make an example to fulfill the requirement following the above architecture: